 Like disability-income insurance, long-term care insurance has elimination periods (aka waiting periods, deductible periods) that typically range from 0 to 180 days.
 Longer elimination periods substantially reduce premiums, but increases out-of-pocket costs.

-Benefit Eligibility—Benefit Triggers
+Benefit Eligibility — Benefit Triggers

-One benefit trigger is the inability to perform a certain number of activities of daily living (ADLs), which are specified in the policy, and usually include being able to eat, bathe, dress, use a toilet, or transfer, such as from a bed to a chair, without assistance, and to maintain continence.
+1. One benefit trigger is the inability to perform a certain number of activities of daily living (ADLs), specified in the policy, and usually include being able to eat, bathe, dress, use a toilet, or transfer, such as from a bed to a chair, without assistance, and to maintain continence.

-The other benefit trigger results from cognitive impairment, either from dementia or from Alzheimer’s disease, that causes the insured to require supervision to maintain health, and to prevent injuries either to themselves or to others.
+2. The other benefit trigger results from cognitive impairment, either from dementia or from Alzheimer's disease, that causes the insured to require supervision to maintain health, and to prevent injuries either to themselves or to others.

 Considering how fast medical costs and care has risen in the past, it makes sense to purchase inflation protection.
 This option is provided either as an option to increase protection over time without providing evidence of insurability, or the benefit increases automatically by a certain percentage annually.

 The waiver of premium benefit allows the insured to stop paying premiums after a specified amount of time under long-term care.
-Most policies, for instance, requires the insured to be in a nursing home for at least 90 days before premiums are waived.
+Most policies, for instance, require the insured to be in a nursing home for at least 90 days before premiums are waived.
 There may be other restrictions, as well, so read the policy carefully.

-Another option—the nonforfeiture benefit (aka return of premium benefit)—will return some of the premium paid if the policy is canceled or if death occurs before requiring any long-term care.
-However, this benefit increases the cost of the premium by 20% to 100%—in fact, it is this extra cost that is being returned to you.
+Another option — the nonforfeiture benefit (aka return of premium benefit) — will return some of the premium paid if the policy is canceled or if death occurs before requiring any long-term care.
+However, this benefit increases the cost of the premium by 20% to 100%— in fact, it is this extra cost that is being returned to you.
 Therefore, this benefit makes no sense, since it would be wiser to pay reduced premiums for a policy without this benefit and simply invest the rest.

 Long-Term Care Insurance and HIPAA